Chart Color Schemes

 Mont Albert North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Six projects identified by AreaSearch are expected to impact the area significantly: Box Hill Hospital Redevelopment, Golden Age Group Box Hill Office and Retail Tower, 132-144 Springvale Road Development, North East Link - Doncaster Interchange Upgrades.
-These are key projects likely to have the most relevance.
+In total six projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Box Hill Hospital Redevelopment, Golden Age Group Box Hill Office and Retail Tower, 132-144 Springvale Road Development, and North East Link - Doncaster Interchange Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.